 The implications of the implementation of Mining Charter 3 would have wide spreading negative consequences on both the mining industry and investment.

 Now more than ever it’s important that mine management and shareholders derive maximum value from their investments.

-VBKOM mining consultants can help to achieve this.
+VBKOM's mining consultants can help you achieve this.
 Our mining experts integrate solid mining engineering fundamentals into every aspect of your project.

-From initial exploration concept to successful implementation studies of world-class mining ventures, VBKOM’s professionals can help you make the most of your mining investment.
+From initial exploration concept to successful implementation studies of world-class mining ventures, our expert and experienced team can help you make the most of your mining investment.